lkcormack/FDS-CourseOne_lkc/004_TU_IntroToFileSystem.md

-# Introduction to the Unix/Linux Terminal and standard file system
+# Introduction to the Terminal (Mac/Linux) and Powershell (Windows) and standard file system

 Learning Goals:

-* Learn about the Unix/Linux Terminal (or Windows terminal/console)
+* Learn about the Unix/Linux Terminal or Windows Powershell
-* Navigate the file system using the terminal
+* Navigate the file system using the terminal/powershell (“terminal” henceforth)
 * Create folders and files with the terminal
 * Learn about the standard filesystem on a computer (UNIX/Linux, macOS and Windows)